arnavgautam/TreeHacks2015/HOLs/HOL-DeployingCloudServices/HOL.md

 1. Press **CTRL + S** to save the changes.

-1. Publish and deploy the application once again to the Windows Azure environment using your preferred method, by choosing among the Windows Azure Developer Portal, the Windows Azure Service Management PowerShell Cmdlets, or the Windows Azure Tools for Visual Studio.
+1. Publish and deploy the application once again to the Microsoft Azure environment using your preferred method, by choosing among the Microsoft Azure Developer Portal, the Microsoft Azure Service Management PowerShell Cmdlets, or the Microsoft Azure Tools for Visual Studio.
 Refer to Exercises 1, 2, and 3 for instructions on how to carry out the deployment with any of these methods.

 	>**Note:** The service configuration now specifies an additional endpoint for HTTPS, therefore, you cannot simply upgrade the current deployment and instead, you need to re-deploy the application.
 This is mandatory whenever you change the topology of the service.